Lattice Properties of Oriented Exchange Graphs and Torsion Classes: Introduction

-The orientation of an exchange graph associated to a quiver is known to be acyclic.
+In great generality, it is known that the orientation of an exchange graph associated to a 2-acyclic quiver is known to be acyclic.
 One approach to proving this fact invokes a surprising connection to representation theory.
-Given a quiver $Q$, there is an associative algebra $\Lambda = \Bbbk Q/I$ whose functorially finite torsion classes are in natural bijection with vertices of the oriented exchange graph of $Q$.
-Ordering by inclusion, the covering relations among functorially finite torsion classes correspond to edges of the exchange graph in such a way that the orientation is preserved.
-Since an inclusion order on any family of sets is acyclic, it follows that the oriented exchange graph is acyclic.
+Suppose $Q$ is 2-acyclic quiver that admits a nondegenerate Jacobi-finite potential (see \cite{dwz1} for more details).
+Then there is an associative algebra $\Lambda = \Bbbk Q/I$, the \textbf{Jacobian algebra} of $Q$, whose functorially finite torsion classes are in natural bijection with vertices of the oriented exchange graph of $Q$.
+Ordering torsion classes by inclusion, the covering relations among functorially finite torsion classes correspond to edges of the exchange graph in such a way that the orientation is preserved.
+This orientation-preserving bijection was first discovered in \cite{by14}.
+Now since an inclusion order on any family of sets is acyclic, it follows that the oriented exchange graph is acyclic.

-The set of torsion classes of $\Lambda$ is known to form a lattice, and the subposet of functorially finite torsion classes forms a lattice when $\Lambda$ has certain algebraic properties \cite{iyama.reiten.thomas.todorov:latticestrtors} (we will focus on algebras $\Lambda$ having finite lattices of torsion classes so we do not need to distinguish between lattices and complete lattices).
-We use a formula for the join of two torsion classes found by Hugh Thomas \cite{hthomas} to prove that torsion classes form a semidistributive lattice (see Theorem~\ref{semidis}).
+The set of torsion classes of \textit{any} finite dimensional algebra $\Lambda = \Bbbk Q/I$ is known to form a lattice, and the subposet of functorially finite torsion classes forms a lattice when $\Lambda$ has certain algebraic properties \cite{iyama.reiten.thomas.todorov:latticestrtors} (we will focus on algebras $\Lambda$ having finite lattices of torsion classes so we do not need to distinguish between lattices and complete lattices).
+We use a formula for the join of two torsion classes shown to us by Hugh Thomas \cite{hthomas} to prove that torsion classes form a semidistributive lattice (see Theorem~\ref{semidis} and the comments around Lemma~\ref{join}).
 In the situation where every torsion class of $\Lambda$ is functorially finite, which is true if $Q$ is mutation-equivalent to a Dynkin quiver, we conclude that the corresponding oriented exchange graph is semidistributive.